MicamDK/USB2Amiga/documentation/Build_DB9.md

 "OE".
 According to
 [this discussion](https://forum.arduino.cc/index.php?topic=406261.0)
-this needs to be connected to +5V using a 1k Ohm pull-up resistor. +5V needs to be connected to HV (or "VA" on some boards) of the level shifter.
+this needs to be connected to +5V using a 1k Ohm pull-up resistor. +5V needs to be connected to HV of the level shifter.

 Powering the Arduino: Connect the keyboard connectors +5V to the RAW pin of the Arduino pro mini (DON'T use the Vcc pin as it's only for 3V3).